databricks/sbt-spark-package/README.md

 *Sbt Plugin for Spark Packages*

-sbt-spark-package is a plugin that aims to make the development process of Spark Packages and the use of Spark Packages in your applications much simpler.
+sbt-spark-package is a Sbt plugin that aims to simplify the use and development of Spark Packages.

 **Please upgrade to version 0.2.4+ as spark-packages now supports SSL**.